About Pinoy Henyo

 Asia, North America, South America, Europe, Pacific, Africa, country, city, town, district, landmark, park

-Food, solid
+Food, solid food

 Fruit, vegetable, root crop, spice

-Thing (found at home)
+Objects (found at home)

 Furniture, fixture, appliance, decor